A Place for Mom

 10. Visit the dentist every 6 months

-The risk for cavities goes up with age.
-Furthermore, oral health is directly related to overall health: Many mouth infections can be linked to serious health conditions, such as diabetes, heart disease, and stroke.
-The American Dental Association outlines the various concerns seniors over 60 should have regarding their oral health.
-Lastly, in addition to brushing and flossing daily, seniors should regularly see their local dentist to maintain healthy teeth and gums.
+The risk for cavities goes up with age and many mouth infections can be linked to serious health conditions, such as diabetes, heart disease, and stroke.
+Oral health is directly related to overall health, so in addition to brushing and flossing daily, seniors should regularly see their dentist to maintain healthy teeth and gums.

 SHARE THE ARTICLE